The-3H/kickstarter-back/src/output.md

 4. Potential Risks or Contraindications:

-    - Excessive intake of Coke during pregnancy can lead to various adverse effects such as miscarriage, birth defects, pre-term delivery, low birth weight, insomnia, and reduced fertility.
+    - Excessive intake of Coke during pregnancy can lead to adverse effects such as miscarriage, birth defects, pre-term delivery, insomnia, and reduced fertility.

 5. Preparation Tips:

-    - Limit or avoid consumption of Coke during pregnancy due to its high sugar and caffeine content.
+    - Consider alternative beverages, such as water or low-sugar drinks, to reduce sugar and caffeine intake.

 6. Alternative Options:

-    - Water
     - Seltzer water with a squeeze of fresh fruit
-    - Herbal teas
+    - Infused water with fruits or herbs
+    - Low-sugar sports drinks

 7. Additional Information:

-    - Pregnant women should be mindful of their caffeine intake and limit it to less than 200 mg per day.
-    - High sugar consumption during pregnancy has been linked to increased risk of gestational diabetes, pre-eclampsia, preterm labor, and obesity in babies.
+    - It is essential to be mindful of the high sugar and caffeine content in Coke and to consume it in moderation, if at all, during pregnancy.

 8. Sources:

     - American College of Obstetricians and Gynecologists (ACOG)
+    - Academy of Nutrition and Dietetics
     - Centers for Disease Control and Prevention (CDC)
-    - National Institutes of Health (NIH)